 I can tell you that losing my dog KATIE was one of the saddest moments of my life.
+Just pick up my book, KATIE UP AND DOWN THE HALL, and read the chapter titled Nocturne, the final good-bye.

 The devastating pain of that moment, even years later, never completely goes away, just as our 15-year bond never ends.